 When you get home:

 - Keep the area clean and dry.
 Keep it covered with a sterile bandage for 1-2 days.
-If stickers were placed, they will fall off on their own in about a week.

 - Take pain medication if necessary.